trisulnsm/apps/analyzers/umbrella-top-1m/README.md

 3. Iterative - you can add whitelisted based on your enterprise and fine tune this list

+> Added Quantcast-Top-1M to this as well.
+So any domain that is not in either of the lists
+> can be truly said to be outside Top-1M

 ## Installing

 To install this APP logon as admin, then select APP from _Web Admin > Manage > Apps._